 Organic: Natural fibers that have been grown without any pesticides and other toxic materials, preserving the health of humans and the environment.
 The process of organic growth can be certified by various organizations.
-We try to encourage our makers create their designs in GOTS Certified Organic Cotton.
+We try to encourage our makers to create their designs in GOTS Certified Organic Cotton.

 Vegan: Products that have been made without the use of leather or animal tissue products.
 Examples are shoes and bags made from “vegetal leather”, using Amazonian rubber instead of animal skins or other recycled or man-made materials.

 Sweatshop Free: Ethical fashion is fashion that has been produced with respect for people and the environment.
 Although there are existing certifications for Organic and Fair Trade, we want to encourage companies who are taking significant action but don’t qualify for certification.
-This might include companies producing locally or on small scales in developed countries, who might not qualify for Fair Trade certification or companies working with farmers to transition to sustainable crops but who might not yet qualify as Organic (which takes a few years).
+This might include companies producing locally or on small scales in developed countries, who might not qualify for Fair Trade certification, or companies working with farmers to transition to sustainable crops who might not yet qualify as Organic (which takes a few years).

 Craft/Artisan: Products that have been crafted using artisan skills which preserve the perpetuation of ancestral tradition.

 Fair Trade Certified: An organized movement that promotes standards for international labor (such as reasonable work hours, no child labor, the right to unionize, a fair living wage), environmentalism, and social policy in areas related to production of goods.
 Fair Trade focuses on exports from developing countries to developed countries.
 Some Fair Trade certification organizations include: